richmahn/en_tn/amo/front/intro.md

 #### What is the meaning of the term "Israel"? ####

 The name "Israel" is used in many different ways in the Bible.
-The descendants of Jacob, who was also named Israel, were a people group who became known as Israel.
-This people group developed into the unified nation of Israel.
-After the civil war in the nation of Israel, the tribes in the north took the name Israel, while the southern kingdom became known as the kingdom of Judah.
-In Amos, "Israel" almost exclusively refers to the northern kingdom of Israel.
+There was a man named Jacob.
+God changed his name to Israel.
+The descendants of Jacob became a nation also called Israel.
+Eventually, the nation of Israel split into two kingdoms.
+The northern kingdom was named Israel.
+The southern kingdom was named Judah.
+In Amos, "Israel" almost always refers to the northern kingdom of Israel.
+(See: rc://en/tw/dict/bible/kt/israel)

-#### Where do narrative sequences begin and end? ####
+#### Where do the various narratives begin and end? ####

-The structure of the Book of Amos has caused difficulties in understanding how Amos's thoughts flow.
+The structure of the Book of Amos may make it difficult to understand where Amos ends one thought and begins another.
 It may be helpful to solve these issues with carefully divided lines or paragraphs.